HardeepSinghSiddhu/CS-Assignment/README.md

 <B>To Test the Functionality - Follow API Endpoints</B>

-1. To check the Health of Application
+1. To check the Health of Application<br />
 <B>curl -i -X GET localhost:9090/actuator/health</B>

 1. To store the log in DB from Logfile.txt file <br />